Celebrating St George's Day

 Today marks the 457th birthday of William Shakespeare (1564-1616).
 As he is famously thought to have been born and died on the same date, so April 23rd is also the 405th anniversary of his death on St George's Day 1616.

 This day was once celebrated with feasts much like those we enjoy at Christmas, but its popularity waned in the 18th-century after England's union with Scotland.
 Parts of England do still honour George with annual fetes and pageants, perhaps with traditional entertainments like Morris dancing or Punch and Judy shows.
 Most will undoubtedly involve dragons of some persuasion, but very few will involve feasting.

 Unlike in December, where we dine on roast turkey and Christmas pudding, there do not appear to be any traditional recipes associated with St George's Day.
-Undeterred, back in 2018 we set about producing some sweet and some savoury Mediaeval dishes for the visitors to The Potteries Museum and Art Gallery to try.
+Undeterred, back in 2018 we set about producing some sweet and some savoury Mediaeval dishes for the visitors to try at The Potteries Museum and Art Gallery in Stoke-on-Trent.
 If you would like to recreate these tasty dishes, then here are the recipes:

 We hope you have a very merrie St George's Day with our Tastes Of History.
 Enjoy!